top of page

 Program Design

-The Earth Leadership Program prepares researchers to work together as effective agents of change by providing tools and perspectives to help participants cross traditional disciplinary and sector boundaries.
+The Earth Leadership Program prepared researchers to work together as effective agents of change by providing tools and perspectives to help participants cross traditional disciplinary and sector boundaries.
 Collaborating with other researchers and with networks of stakeholders is critical to address complex sustainability challenges.

-What's the training experience?
+What was the training experience?

 1